Questions? Call us at 800-810-7790

 With several medication classes available, each with its own history and unique benefits, it's important to understand the options to make informed treatment decisions.
 Because different drugs act in different ways to lower blood glucose levels, they may be used together to help meet your goals.
 For example, metformin and Sitagliptin (DPP-4 inhibitor) may be used together to help keep blood glucose levels at goal.
 That said, many combinations can be used.

-Download Guide for Diabetes Medication
+Download Guide for Diabetes Medications

 Metformin: First-Line Treatment Option

-• Drug class: Biguanides
+Drug Class Biguanides

-• Retail Cost: $4-$15
+Retail Cost $4–$15

 Metformin has been a mainstay in T2D management since its discovery in the 1920s.
 Its use expanded in the 1950s, and it gained widespread popularity in the 1990s due to its efficacy, safety profile, and affordability.